PHYS3888/Tutorial_DynamicalSystems/README.md

 Let's try a system with _a_ = 1, _b_ = -1, _c_ = 10, _d_ = -2.

+:question::question::question: __Q3:__
-:question::question::question: What are the eigenvalues of this system?
+What are the eigenvalues of this system?
+(Give your answers to two decimal places).

-:question::question::question: What sort of dynamics should it have?
+:question::question::question: __Q4:__
+Starting the system at some general point, _(x,y)_, what sort of dynamics do you predict?
+Select the description that best matches your prediction from the options provided.

 Verify your prediction by inputting these parameters into `BDT` and playing with initial conditions across an appropriate range.